AACP Transformation Center

 • Community Pharmacy Practice Transformation Badge Program Cohort 3

-• Join the next cohort to gain competencies in community pharmacy practice transformation that can be utilized for teaching, practice, and/or scholarship and build your network of colleagues committed to advancing the pharmacy profession.
-Launching Fall 2025.
+• This program is designed for participants to gain competencies in community pharmacy practice transformation that can be utilized for teaching, practice, and/or scholarship and build your network of colleagues committed to advancing the pharmacy profession.

-• A report summarizing the current ACT Community Pharmacy Centers of Excellence and describing effective strategies to enhance teaching, service, scholarship, leadership, and practice is now available.
+• The Centers of Excellence are fostering a community of learning to identify, document, and disseminate best practices, approaches, and models of excellence across three pillars: teaching, service/practice, and scholarship/research.
+A report summarizing the current ACT Community Pharmacy Centers of Excellence and describing effective strategies to enhance teaching, service, scholarship, leadership, and practice is now available.
 Grant support from the Community Pharmacy Foundation made this report possible.

 • PAIS Community Database